ra2 studio - Fotolia

 Fixing the DNS cache

-Clients may also have trouble connecting to a host if they use an external DNS server that is unable to resolve hosts on the organization's private network.
-The fix for this problem is to modify the client's IP address settings so it uses one of the organization's DNS servers rather than an external DNS.
+Clients might also have trouble connecting to a host if they use an external DNS server that is unable to resolve hosts on the organization's private network.
+To fix this problem, modify the client's IP address settings so it uses one of the organization's DNS servers rather than an external DNS.

 Verifying DNS server usage

-For users to access a remote resource through the Remote Desktop Services, formerly known as Terminal Services, you must assign them the Logon Through Remote Desktop Services right.
-Otherwise, the users will receive an error when they try to connect to the remote resource.
+For users to access a remote resource through the Remote Desktop Services, you must assign them the Logon Through Remote Desktop Services right.
+Otherwise, the users will receive an error when they try to connect to the remote computer.
 To make sure you have the proper permissions assigned, complete these steps on the remote server:

 RDS permission verification

-If you suspect there might not be enough bandwidth to support the RDP session, try closing any applications that may be consuming bandwidth.
-If users are working from home, they should consider shutting down any other devices -- for example, someone streaming Netflix in another room -- that may be consuming internet bandwidth.
+If you suspect there might not be enough bandwidth to support the RDP session, try closing any applications and shutting off other devices that might be consuming bandwidth.

 RDP low-speed broadband

 The best way to fix this is to ensure that both the client and the host are running supported Windows versions and both systems are fully updated.
-You can access Windows Update by:
+You can temporarily turn off the CredSSP requirement to test whether it is the source of the problem.
+The exact steps vary from one Windows version to the next, but here is a general description: